LuizZak/GPEngine/README.md

 (this optional feature is available under `pod 'GPEngine/Serialization'`)

-You can use GameSerializer class to serialize an entity or entire spaces (along with subspaces/entities/components).
+You can use the GameSerializer class to serialize an entity or entire spaces (along with subspaces/entities/components).

 This allows you to save partial or complete game states, as well as perform data-driven initialization of game states from pre-made JSON structures.